 Virginia Luehrsen is a doctoral student in the School of Information at the University of Texas at Austin, where her research focuses on the intersections between disaster recovery, indigenous knowledge creation and management, and information practice and behavior.
 She is also currently working as an assistant instructor at the School of Information, where she teaches a courses on research strategies and representation of information.

 Ms. Luehrsen earned her M.A. in Folklore and Ethnomusicology and M.L.S. with a concentration in Rare Books and Special Collections from Indiana University Bloomington, and her undergraduate B.A. from the University of Wisconsin – Madison.

 Student Editor, Book Reviews

-Melissa Wopschall is a master's student in the School of Information at the University of Texas at Austin, where she is studying archives and records management.
-She is particularly interested in the challenges of preserving and archiving information in the digital environment.
-She is currently working with the Rapoport Project at the Dolph Briscoe Center for American History.
+Katie O'Connell is a masters student in the School of Information at the University of Texas at Austin, where she studies archives and special collections, particularly the intersection of traditional and digital archives.

 Ms. O'Connell earned her undergraduate B.A. in Medieval History and French from the University of California at Berkeley.